dominagiu/Acquarium/README.md

 ## Overview

 **Acquarium** is an early detection system based on deep learning techniques.
-This project focuses on analyzing vulcaninc data to predict volcanic events, particularly in the Etna region.
+This project focuses on analyzing vulcaninc data to predict ETNA volcanic events.
 ## Project Structure

 - **notebooks/**: Jupyter notebooks for data processing and model experimentation with output.